Barroqueiro/sarif-orchestrator/docs/Usage.md

 This service takes a configuration file along with shared directories between the host and containers and executes the configured tools to produce SARIF results.

 - `INPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of sharing input information, this folder should take files that will be analyzed by the project
-- `OUTPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of retreiving information from the containers, this folder will have 2 folders automatically created (`Reporting` and `Logs`) where the first will receive the SARIF files produced by analysis and the later will Logs for all tools executed as well as a Log File for the orchetsrator to make troubleshooting easier
+- `OUTPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of retreiving information from the containers, this folder will have 2 folders automatically created (`Reporting` and `Logs`) where the first will receive the SARIF files produced by analysis and the later will receive Logs for all tools executed as well as a Log File for the orchetsrator to make troubleshooting easier
 - `CONFIG_HOST_DIR` - A folder to be shared with the containers for the purposed of sharing configuration information, this folder should take files meant to configure the orchestrator or the tools ran by it
 - `CONFIG_FILE` - The file that configures the current analysis, the specification is addressed later